ramdump/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Easy as pie they said
+Easy as py they said